ritiek/auto-image-cropper/README.md

 ## Contributing

 - Found a bug/ have an idea?
 Feel free to open your ticket in the [issues section](../../issues).

-Even better, send a pull request :)
+- Even better, send a pull request. :)

 ## License